Turning visitors into leads

 For a true lead generation website, each page needs to have a clear purpose to create better user experience – whether it is a homepage that clearly communicates your value to your customers or a resource page that educates customers on your industry – Your website should be tailored to your audience’s needs.
 When a visitor enters your website, they are specifically searching for answers to their questions, if they do not find what the answer they will leave your site (AKA bounce), affecting your SEO.

 If your website is easy for them to find the information that they need on their terms, you leverage your company as a human-centric, relevant, and helpful business.
-Along with a clear, user experience, make sure that the mobile version of your website is mobile friendly, as Mobile accounts for more than 52.2 percent of all web traffic worldwide.
+Along with a clear, user experience, make sure that the mobile version of your website is mobile-friendly, as Mobile accounts for more than 52.2 percent of all web traffic worldwide.

 2. Add a clear call to action with a form that is customized for each webpage

-Along with offering visitors a great user experience, it is important to set a clear next step in order to nurture prospects through their buyer’s journey.
+Along with offering visitors great user experience, it is important to set a clear next step in order to nurture prospects through their buyer’s journey.
 By understanding which stage of their journey relates to each of your web pages, you can add an appropriate call to action that will effectively move them closer to conversion.

 For example, if a visitor is on your services page, they are most likely in the “consideration” or “decision” stage of their buyer’s journey, and a free trial or demo would be the most appropriate call to action.
 Also adding a free trial to the bottom of your homepage gives the visitor complete control over when they are ready to convert.
-In fact, every page on your website needs to have one or more call to actions.
+In fact, every page on your website needs to have one or more calls to action.

 3. Add gated resources to your website